fieldtrip/website/example/spectral/granger_conditional.md

     gdata.g2_multi_reg_conditional = ft_connectivityanalysis(grangercfg, freqdata2);

 ## Evaluation
-The label combinations are 6x2 cell arrays, containing all 2-permutations tuplets from the channels.
+The label combinations are 6x2 cell-arrays, containing all 2-permutations tuplets from the channels.
 How to interpret this?
 Is the combination a, b representing F<sub>a&rarr;b|c</sub>?
 Let's check this.
 In scenario 2, we should clearly see a higher causality